 4.1.a.
 Continue programs to conduct pre and post rain event inspections on known areas of issues.

-Issue/Background: Inspections pre- and post-event enable timely identification of maintenance needs.
+Issue/Background: Inspections pre- and post-event enable timely identification of

+maintenance needs.

 Alternatives Considered: None identified.

+Existing Planning Mechanism(s) Inspections are conducted by Streets and Drainage but procedures

+to Support Implementation: are needed to formally log inspections and maintenance.

+Responsible Transportation, Drainage

+Department/Agency:

+Priority: High

-Existing Planning Mechanism(s) Inspections are conducted by Streets and Drainage but procedures to Support Implementation: are needed to formally log inspections and maintenance.
-Responsible Transportation, Drainage Department/Agency: Priority: High Cost Estimate: Little to no cost Benefits (Losses Avoided): Stormwater flooding issues may be avoided by timely maintenance.
+Cost Estimate: Little to no cost

+Benefits (Losses Avoided): Stormwater flooding issues may be avoided by timely maintenance.

 Timeframe for Completion: Inspections log to be developed by Year 2.
 Inspections will be ongoing.

 Additional Notes: Ongoing action.
-A record of these inspections needs to be developed.

 4.1.b.
 Continue to block streets that become flooded utilizing the flood prone streets list and revise/improve this list with more data.

+revise/improve this list with more data.
 Issue/Background: Street flooding is common and poses a significant threat to life safety for motorists who don't understand the risk.
-Alternatives Considered: Public education on "turn around don't drown" topics Existing Planning Mechanism(s) Streets closures are already part of the City's flood response activities. to Support Implementation: Responsible Transportation, Traffic Department/Agency: Transportation, frame Priority: High Cost Estimate: Little to no cost Benefits (Losses Avoided): Avoids rescue operations and loss of life Timeframe for Completion: Updates should be made to the flood prone streets list as data becomes available; response operations will be ongoing as needed.
+Alternatives Considered: Public education on "turn around don't drown" topics Existing Planning Mechanism(s) to Support Implementation: Streets closures are already part of the City's flood response activities.
+Responsible Department/Agency: Transportation, Traffic Priority: High Cost Estimate: Little to no cost Benefits (Losses Avoided): Avoids rescue operations and loss of life Timeframe for Completion: Updates should be made to the flood prone streets list as data becomes available; response operations will be ongoing as needed.
 Additional Notes: Action revised.
-Received grant to construct and install flood gauges (BFEWS) that will support proactive blocking of streets.
+Received grant to construct and install flood gauges (B-FEWS) that will support proactive blocking of streets.
 Construction is in progress.